 Brainiac nodded.
 “They have deduced the nature of our chemical tracer and have taken measures to rid themselves of it.
 However, I built an internal tracker within Amazo, and thus we may safely locate him, since he was apparently drawn away with the evil trio.”

-“Excellent work as always, John,” said a smiling Luthor as he began to put on his armor.
+“Excellent work as always, John,” said a smiling Luthor as he began to put on his bio-suit.

-“Alex, your armor was almost totally drained of energy well over a year ago.
+“Alex, your bio-suit was almost totally drained of energy well over a year ago.
 How can you risk using a weakened version of it against those fiends?” asked Lois Lane Luthor.